Deshenfektion/gitlab-cicd-lite/README.md

   server instances can share the work.
 - Register runners over HTTP and let them pull jobs, rather than executing them in the API process.
-- Replace UI polling with the existing event stream.
 - Add a cache key mechanism, separate from artifacts, for dependency reuse.
 - Pluggable artifact storage with an S3 backend.
 - Structured job output (test reports, coverage) as first-class artifacts.